vifon/texas/README.md

 `texas` (remove the `.zsh` suffix).
 After that, source the `texas_init.zsh` file by adding the line `source /path/to/texas_init.zsh` to your `.zshrc`.

-Currently there is no support for the plugin managers such as [antigen](https://github.com/zsh-users/antigen) due to a bit tricky loading process.
-If you use them, be sure to load `texas` after loading the plugins managed by the manager.

 USAGE
 -----